USGS Coastal and Marine Geology Program

 |Hurricane Sandy Response - Storm Impacts and Vulnerability of Coastal Beaches|

-Post-Sandy lidar elevation data are being used to update assessments of storm-induced coastal erosion hazards for Northeast beaches and revise forecasts of coastal change that identify areas vulnerable to extreme erosion during future storms
+Using post-Sandy lidar elevation data to update assessments of storm-induced coastal erosion hazards for Northeast beaches and to revise forecasts of coastal change that identify areas vulnerable to extreme erosion during future storms.

 |Law of the Sea - Outer Limits of the U.S. Continental Margins|